Home Up Feedback Contents Search Links

 Special notes:

-It doesn't pay to force the breathing for quick gain, which can produce the opposite effect.
+It doesn't pay to force the breathing in praanayaam, which can produce the opposite effect: headaches and tension.
 For best results spread the practice over a period of days or weeks.

-If at any time during an exercise you run out of breath, simply drop the technique and breathe normally.
-Pick up the technique again when you feel relaxed.
-Actually, when you are struggling for air, it is an indication that your breathing tempo is too slow.
-Let up on the count and allow yourself a faster breathing cadence.
-For example, if you were counting up to 4 on the in breath, holding for 16, and counting to 8 on the out breath, try halving the counts, i.e. count up to 2 on the in-breath, holding for 8, and counting to 2 on the out breath.
+If at any time during an exercise one runs out of breath, simply drop the technique and breathe normally.
+Pick up the technique again when one feels relaxed.
+When one is struggling for air, it is an indication that our breathing tempo is too slow.
+So we let up on the count and allow ourselves a faster breathing cadence.
+For example, if we were counting up to 4 on the in breath, holding for 16, and counting to 8 on the out breath, we try halving the counts, i.e. counting up to 2 on the in-breath, holding for 8, and counting to 2 on the out breath.

-The above techniques are merely guidelines for you to get started with your own pranayam program.
+The above techniques are merely guidelines for us to get started.
 While practicing the exercises, experiment with ratios other than 4:16:8.
-For example, I find that the humming breath works best for me when I don't follow the ratio at all; rather just breathe in, hum out, breathe in, hum out 10-12 times and after the last humming breath, I hold khumbak with the breath out of the body for as long as I can.
+For example, the humming breath works best for me when I don't follow the ratio at all; rather just breathe in, hum out, breathe in, hum out 10-12 times and after the last humming breath, I hold khumbak with the breath out of the body for as long as I can.
 Then I breathe in slowly and deeply and again hold khumbak with the breath in for as long as I can.
-Then I relax following no particular technique while absorbing the effect of the pranayam.
+I relax, following no particular technique while absorbing the effect of the praanayaam.

 Try different combinations and see what works best for you.
 Enjoy!